pwsiegel/pwsiegel.github.io/_posts/math/2017-04-23-conditional-expectation.md

 ---
 layout: post
 permalink: /conditional-expectation/
-title: Conditional Expectations
+title: Conditional Probability
-abstract: Once a probabilistic model has been constructed it is usually important to understand how it behaves under certain constraints or assumptions.
-The tool for carrying out this sort of analysis is the conditional expectation of a random variable; on the surface it seems quite straightforward to define, but upon closer examination it requires some fairly sophisticated theory to get it off the ground.
+abstract: Once a statistical model has been constructed it is usually important to understand how it behaves under certain constraints or assumptions.
+The tool for carrying out this sort of analysis is the conditional distribution of a random variable; on the surface it seems quite straightforward to define, but upon closer examination it requires some fairly sophisticated theory to get it off the ground.
 level: hard
 date: 2017-04-23
 categories: stage